 - 4 cubic meters of landfill, 141 cubic feet

 - 31,780 liters of water, or 8,395 gallons

 More Stunning Paper Recycling Statistics: (from Recycling Revolution)

 - If all our newspaper was recycled, we could save about 250,000,000 trees each year!

 - The amount of wood and paper we throw away each year is enough to heat 50,000,000 homes for 20 years if we recycled it all!

 - Each ton (2000 pounds) of recycled paper … represents a 64% energy savings, a 58% water savings, and 60 pounds less of air pollution!

 How much paper is being recycled in America verses thrown away?
 According the EPA, “Approximately 44.2 million tons of paper and paperboard were recycled in 2017 for a recycling rate of 65.9percent.”

 When you really stop and think about it, you use paper every day.
-Paper products are so common in our daily routine that we may not even think of them- printing paper, writing paper, paper towels, napkins, paper plates, paper bags, newspapers, just to name a few.
+Paper products are so common in our daily routine that we may not even think of them.
+Printing paper, writing paper, paper towels, napkins, paper plates, paper bags, and newspapers, just to name a few.
 Every one of us is using paper everyday and looking at our total usage adds up quickly.
-The good news is every little bit we cut out as a whole also adds up quickly.
+The good news is every little bit we cut also adds up quickly.